 - Nuts, seeds, and their butters

 Without meat or gluten-containing grains, protein can be a concern.
-Aim to include a variety of plant-based protein sources each day to meet your body’s needs:
+Include a variety daily:

 - Tofu, tempeh, and edamame (from soy)